 - For all seek their own interests, not the interests of Jesus the Anointed.

 - But you know his proven worth, that like a father with a child he served with me in the gospel.

-- Therefore, I indeed hope to send him immediately, as soon as I have seen to the things which concern me.
+- Therefore, I indeed hope to send him immediately, as soon as I see to the things which concern me.

-- And I am *convinced in the Lord that I myself will also come soon.
+- And I’m *confident in the Lord that I myself will also come soon.

-- since he is longing [to see] all of you and is distressed because you heard he was sick.
+- since he was longing [to see] all of you and distressed because you heard that he was sick.